ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Abstract

 \section{Abstract}

 Statistical inference can be computationally prohibitive in ultrahigh-dimensional linear models.
 Correlation-based variable screening, in which one leverages marginal correlations for removal of irrelevant variables from the model prior to statistical inference, can be used to overcome this challenge.
-Prior works on correlation-based variable screening either impose strong statistical priors on the linear model or assume specific post-screening inference methods.
+Prior works on correlation-based variable screening either impose statistical priors on the linear model or assume specific post-screening inference methods.
 This paper first extends the analysis of correlation-based variable screening to arbitrary linear models and post-screening inference techniques.
 In particular, ($i$) it shows that a condition---termed the screening condition---is sufficient for successful correlation-based screening of linear models, and ($ii$) it provides insights into the dependence of marginal correlation-based screening on different problem parameters.
 Numerical experiments confirm that these insights are not mere artifacts of analysis; rather, they are reflective of the challenges associated with marginal correlation-based variable screening.
-Second, the paper explicitly derives the screening condition for two families of linear models, namely, sub-Gaussian linear models and arbitrary (random or deterministic) linear models.
-In the process, it establishes that---under appropriate conditions---it is possible to reduce the dimension of an ultrahigh-dimensional, arbitrary linear model to almost the sample size even when the number of active variables scales almost linearly with the sample size.
+Second, the paper explicitly derives the screening condition for \todel{two families of linear models, namely, sub-Gaussian linear models and arbitrary (random or deterministic) linear models}arbitrary (random or deterministic) linear models and, \todel{sub-Gaussian linear models}in the process, it establishes that---under appropriate conditions---it is possible to reduce the dimension of an ultrahigh-dimensional, arbitrary linear model to almost the sample size even when the number of active variables scales almost linearly with the sample size.
+Third, it specializes the screening condition to sub-Gaussian linear models and contrasts the final results to those existing in the literature.
+This specialization formally validates the claim that the main result of this paper generalizes existing ones on correlation-based screening.